Rochester Psychology Internship Consortium

 All Interns are expected to conduct research at the internship sites through at least one ongoing “scholar project”, the focus of which is determined collaboratively between the primary supervisors and the intern.

-Interns are matched to one of the following clinical tracks; Coordinated Care Services Inc (CCSI), Hillside Family of Agencies, RIT Priority Behavioral Health Clinic, RIT Forensic Clinical Research, Rochester Regional Health (RRH) Outpatient Behavioral Health (Adult), Rochester Regional Health (RRH) Outpatient Behavioral Health (Child/Adolescent), Rochester Regional Health Neuropsychology at the Neuroscience Institute, Rochester Regional Health Neuroscience, Pain, and Spinal Care, Rochester Regional Health Integrated Care, Rochester Psychological Assessment and Testing, Ontario County Mental Health.
+Interns are matched to one of the following clinical tracks; Coordinated Care Services Inc (CCSI), Hillside Children’s Center, Rochester Addition-Forensic Clinical Research at Strong Recovery, Rochester Regional Health (RRH) Outpatient Behavioral Health (Adult), Rochester Regional Health (RRH) Outpatient Behavioral Health (Child/Adolescent), Rochester Regional Health (RRH) Integrated Care, Rochester Regional Health (RRH) Neuropsychology at the Neuroscience Institute, Rochester Psychological Assessment & Testing (RPAT), or Ontario County Mental Health (OCMH).

 Coordinated Care Services, Incorporated (CCSI), provides a broad array of consulting services specifically tailored to meet the needs of behavioral and physical healthcare providers, social and human service departments, state agencies, school districts and community-based organization in Monroe County, across New York State, and beyond.
 CCSI’s Consulting Services includes practice transformation (trauma-responsive care, DEI), strategic analytics, quality improvement, fiscal practice improvement and digital solutions and technology.